 - 1 cup bonito flakes (katsuobushi)

-Awase dashi (udon broth) - when using store-bought inari age:
+Awase dashi (udon broth) – if using store-bought inari age:

 - 1 ½ cups water